vivekanandpkr/GPT4-Model/README.md

 # GPT4 Model
-To explore ChatGPT 4 AI bot and its possibilities on AI, ML and deep learning applications.
+To explore ChatGPT 4 model and its possibilities on AI, ML and deep learning applications.

 Few of its applications:
 - Efficient Code Debugging